 The fee for each three-day Foreign Policy Seminar is $2,250 per person.
 The program will feature approximately 12-15 separate presentations.
 Also included are daily continental breakfasts and working luncheons.
-The seminar will be held in a private meeting room at the Capitol Hill Club.
+The seminar will be held in a private meeting room (location TBA).
 An on-site staff person will assist participants as needed and coordinate daily activities.

 The target audience for these seminars are civilians (GS-15 and above) and military (O-6 and above).
 Others who have a special interest in the subject, need-to-know, or are in key positions may apply.
 Seminar space is limited to assure participants have ample time for open discussion with presenters.
 Upon registration, attendees will receive confirmation via email within five days.
 Cancellations will be accepted in writing up to two weeks prior to each program.
 After that time, substitutions will be accepted.
 The Agency will be billed if registration is cancelled after the deadline.